tompassarelli/tompassarelli/README.md

 # Tom Passarelli

-Building agent-native systems from the bottom up: a database, a typed language, and a coordination layer that humans and AI agents share.
+Building agent-native systems from the bottom up: a database, a typed language, and a coordination layer for humans and agents.

 ## Building